ksh-js-sdk-dev/kushki-js-sdk/README.md

 </html>
 ```

-Then you must define a ```CardOptions``` and call the method ```initCardToken```, this will render the hosted fields in your side and the user will be able to enter the card details to later finish the tokenization
+Then you must define a [CardOptions](./wiki/interfaces/Payment.CardOptions.md) and call the method [initCardToken](./wiki/modules/Payment.md#initcardtoken), this will render the hosted fields in your side and the user will be able to enter the card details to later finish the tokenization
 ```ts
 import { IKushki, init, KushkiError } from "Kushki";
 import {